-- Making available appropriate multiagency training on suicide prevention and self-harm for all frontline staff (e.g. primary care, A&E, education, mental health, police officers and criminal justice, job centres, housing associations, pubs and clubs, mental health practitioners - Enabling managers to identify and support staff who may be affected by mental illness, stress and anxiety - Raising awareness of self-harm amongst people working in educational establishments - Developing suicide prevention guidance proforma for frontline staff
+- Providing suicide prevention training to frontline staff (e.g. primary care, A&E, mental health, police officers and criminal justice, job centres, housing associations, pubs and clubs, sports venues etc. working with patients with mental health problems, including self-harm) - Making available suicide prevention training for workers in all Walsall workplaces - Enabling managers to support staff who are underperforming or absent as a result of mental illness - Raising awareness of self-harm amongst people working in educational establishments - Working with criminal justice partners to ensure appropriate training is available to the criminal justice workforce to enable them to confidently identify and take action to support individuals who are at risk of suicide - Ensuring that criminal justice strategies for preventing suicide are interlinked with this suicide prevention strategy